MasterDJ-Crypto/github-vps/readme.md

 ## Adding Graphical User Interface (noVNC)
 > [!IMPORTANT]
-> Run this script in the terminal of your Github Codespace, which is using Ubuntu OS
+> Run this script in the terminal of your Github Codespace

 > setup-noVNC.sh
 ```sh